osg-htc/docs/docs/data/install-hadoop.md

 !!! warning
     The upgrade process will involve downtime for your HDFS cluster.
 Please plan accordingly.

+!!! note
+    The OSG only offers HDFS 2.6.0 for EL7 hosts.

 The upgrade process occurs in several steps: